mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 # Google reCAPTCHA

 Over the years, there have been several requests on the mailing list asking for guidance to enable a CAS integration with Google's reCAPTCHA.
 While [a recipe](https://wiki.jasig.org/display/CASUM/Integrating+reCaptcha+with+CAS) existed for enabling this feature for older CAS versions, over time it'd gotten rusty.
 In this release, CAS starts to support [Google's reCAPTCHA](https://apereo.github.io/cas/development/integration/Configuring-Google-reCAPTCHA.html) natively.
 Just like with all other features, there will be no need to modify the CAS login webflow or any other configuration file.
-Including the relevant module, and provide your settings for reCAPTCHA.
+Include the relevant module, and provide your settings for reCAPTCHA.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/DBIcr"><a href="//imgur.com/DBIcr"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>